lploc94/cloudflare-sentinel/docs/architecture.md

 ## Design Principles

-1. **Everything is a Detector**: Blocklist, Whitelist, RateLimit - all are detectors
+1. **Everything is a Detector**: Blocklist, RateLimit, Reputation - all are detectors
 2. **Pipeline Architecture**: SYNC and ASYNC pipelines with independent flows
 3. **User Control**: SYNC returns Decision, user decides to block/proceed
 4. **Fire & Forget**: ASYNC executes all handlers automatically